Callme-Ishmael/MPhys/README.md

 > **Email – Karim to Mike**
 >
-> We are simulating Higgs boson production via gluon-gluon fusion with the Higgs decaying to either \( b\bar{b} \) or \( gg \).
+> We are simulating Higgs boson production via gluon-gluon fusion with the Higgs decaying to either $$b\bar{b}$$ or $$gg$$.
 For both channels, we observe very few parton-level branchings — typically only 2–4 in total.
 This is despite using the Angular-Ordered (AO) shower in Herwig.
 Hadronisation is disabled to save resources, as we aim to study jet substructure via Lund plane declustering and require the shower to develop properly.
 Input files and a representative event visualisation were included for reference.

 Mike’s reply was cautiously optimistic:

 > **Reply – Mike Seymour**
 >
 > That is indeed surprising.
-For \( H \to gg \), I would expect on average around 10–15 gluons to be emitted during showering, based on an MLLA estimate with the default infrared cutoff at \( p_T = 0.655 \, \text{GeV} \).
+For $$H \to gg$$, I would expect on average around 10–15 gluons to be emitted during showering, based on an MLLA estimate with the default infrared cutoff at $$p_T = 0.655 \, \text{GeV}$$.
 If your distributions significantly undershoot this, it may indicate a problem with the shower setup.

 Link: [https://phab.hepforge.org/source/herwighg/browse/default/src/defaults/Shower.in](https://phab.hepforge.org/source/herwighg/browse/default/src/defaults/Shower.in "https://phab.hepforge.org/source/herwighg/browse/default/src/defaults/Shower.in") line 129